 It has been through conversations with Kregg Jorgensson that the filmmakers have come to see to just how hurtful this narrative has been to these valiant men.
-In APACHE BLUES: The Soldiers Unknown, the filmmakers will explore the disconnect between the politics of the day and the way society treated these men when they came home from a war they didn’t start.
+In APACHE BLUES: Welcome Home, the filmmakers will explore the disconnect between the politics of the day and the way society treated these men when they came home from a war they didn’t start.

-APACHE BLUES: The Soldiers Unknown” is the journey to find out how this happened and remind us that no matter what we may think of the politics of the time, or reasons why we were engaged in this conflict, these men were just trying to make it home.
+APACHE BLUES: Welcome Home” is the journey to find out how this happened and remind us that no matter what we may think of the politics of the time, or reasons why we were engaged in this conflict, these men were just trying to make it home.
 It’s a journey to find heroes in a place we grew up thinking we, as a society, were never supposed to look.